LannCX/InfDetNet/README.md

+## Update:

+- We have uploaded the $InfDet$ dataset on [Baiduyun](https://pan.baidu.com/s/1mgteavY9-TmGwacMNaPTXg) (password: 1111)
+- To train our model on your custom dataset, please follow the [Training on Custom Dataset Instruction](https://github.com/LannCX/InfDetNet/blob/main/asset/Training-on-custom-dataset.pdf).

 The implementation of paper [*Infrared Action Detection in the Dark via Cross-Attention Mechanism*](https://ieeexplore.ieee.org/abstract/document/9316950).

 We investigatethe temporal action detection problem in the dark by using infrared videos.